BlackScorp/guestbook/article.md

 interface CreateEntryResponse{}
 ```

-next we create interfaces for our dependencies, since we need to store data , we require an EntryRepository also we want to store valid data only so we need a CreateEntryValidator
+Next, we'll create interfaces for our dependencies - since we need to store data, we'll need an EntryRepository.
+Also, we want to store only valid data, so we need a CreateEntryValidator.

 ```php
 <?php